-(2) Operating leases consist primarily of building leases.
+(2) Operating leases consist primarily of operational facility leases.

-(3) Interest payments include interest on both fixed and variable rate debt.
-Rates have been assumed to increase 50 basis points in fiscal 2012, increase 150 basis points in fiscal 2013, increase 125 basis points in fiscal 2014, increase 100 basis points in both fiscal 2015 and 2016 and increase an additional 50 basis points in each year thereafter.
+(3) Interest payments could include interest on both fixed and variable rate debt.
+As of May 31, 2012, Cintas did not have commercial paper outstanding, and therefore did not have any variable rate debt.
+Rates have been assumed to remain constant in fiscal 2013, increase 75 basis points in both fiscal 2014 and 2015, increase 100 basis points in both fiscal 2016 and 2017 and increase a total of 150 basis points beyond fiscal 2017.